 Using a metal spatula if necessary, move the biscuits to an ungreased baking sheet, placing the biscuits 1 inch apart.
 Bake the biscuits on the top rack of the oven for a total of 10 to 12 minutes until light golden brown.
 After 6 minutes, rotate the pan in the oven so that the front of the pan is now turned to the back, and check to see if the bottoms are browning too quickly.
 If so, slide another baking pan underneath to add insulation and retard browning.
 Continue baking another 4 to 6 minutes until the biscuits are light golden brown.
-When the biscuits are done, lightly brush the tops with melted butter.
+When the biscuits are done, lightly brush the tops with the 1/3 cup softened or melted butter.
 Turn the biscuits out upside down on a plate to cool slightly.
 Serve hot, right side up.

 These biscuits may be frozen, unbaked or baked, and reheated.

 Sift together 1 cup all-purpose flour (or 1/2 cup cake flour with 1/2 cup all-purpose flour), 1/2 to 1 teaspoon salt, and 1 1/2 teaspoons baking powder.